 - Day in the life of a SOC analyst

 The current market demand for cyber security hopefuls and their routes of entry.

 - Identify the need for security folks specifically, not tasking other teams with security

 - On-going Training and development & resources

-Presenter: Cindy Casey, Instructor and Program Coordinator, Computer Information Sciences,
+Cindy Casey, Instructor and Program Coordinator, Computer Information Sciences, Gwynedd Mercy University